Looking to improve your running form? Then you’ve come to the right place.

 Find What Works the Best

-But what I really encourage you to do is let your foot do its own thing.
+My best advice?
+Let your foot do its own thing.
 Don’t interfere.
 Don’t fix something that ain’t broken.

 Running should feel natural and smooth.
 That’s why you should not try to force your physiology and biomechanics to match a theory or way of moving.